chase-slept/chase-blog/_drafts/new-post.md

 ![example of settings](/assets/img/)
 *Make sure http/https matches as it appears on your local network!*

 If you only have simple HTML apps to expose, you could stop there and essentially be done!
-To set up SSH through this secure tunnel, we'll need to make a few more changes on the Cloudflare dashboard.
+To set up SSH through this secure tunnel, we'll need to add another public hostname here.
+Choose a subdomain name again (I used device names: ssh-nas, ssh-erx, etc.), select ssh from the dropdown list, and enter the local IP for the device.
+The official documentation says you should add the port number as well if the device isn't the same as where the tunnel is installed, but I didn't find this made difference in my setup so left it off.

+Speaking of official documentation, you should [continue following along with the instructions](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/use-cases/ssh/#connect-to-ssh-server-with-cloudflared-access) after step 1, which we just completed.
+You'll need to install *cloudflared* on your client machine to connect through a terminal, otherwise you can skip this bit entirely by using a browser-rendered terminal interface---this option requires no additional setup, we just need to click a toggle in the upcoming section.
+I recommend configuring both!

+After setting this up, we'll move on to setting up basic authentication.
+We should still be in the **Access** section of the ZeroTrust dashboard; from here, select **Applications** and click the *Add an application* button.

 - Set up Cloudflared Docker container -- expose  Docker network by:
 - Create static route on router for (WG) tunnel interface